bijiajin/hyperic-mongodb/README.md

 ### Author

 Reid Morrison :: rubywmq@gmail.com :: @reidmorrison
+Kroniak :: me@kroniak.net :: @kroniak

 ### License

-Copyright 2011 Clarity Services, Inc.
+Copyright 2016 Clarity Services, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.